tobacco

 How Many Teens Use It?

-Use of smokeless tobacco is also increasing.
-According to the survey, current use of smokeless tobacco among 8th-graders was 3.7 percent and 6.5 percent for 10th-graders.
-Among 12th-graders, 8.4 percent reported using smokeless tobacco in the last month.
+Use of electronic vapor products (such as e-cigarettes, hookahs, etc) is also increasing.
+According to the survey, current use of smokeless tobacco among 9th-graders was 9.5 percent and 11.4 percent for 11th-graders.
+Among 12th-graders, 18.3 percent reported using smokeless tobacco in the last month.
 (1)

 How Does Tobacco Affect Your Athletic Performance?
 (2)